trustmark-2005-ltd/TrustMark-BusinessSearch-Integration/README.md

 ## Access

-Before this API can be used a Data Sharing Ageement must be in place.
+Before this API can be used a Data Sharing Agreement must be in place.
 To request one please draft a summary of your use case for the API and email data@trustmark.org.uk

 If the application is successful and an API key provided by TrustMark it should be added to the `x-api-key` header.

-TrustMark reserves the right to charge an opeational fee for use of this service.
+TrustMark reserves the right to charge an optional fee for use of this service and access may be revoked if the service is abused or data shared outside of any agreement.

 ### Embedding search results in a product